oveena-data/oop-WizardsVsWarriors/README.md

 ## Project Goals

 1. Build a robust, immersive battle engine using clean OOP practices.
-2. Create **diverse and balanced classes** with customizable abilities.
+2. Create **diverse and balanced classes** with customisable abilities.
 3. Design an **intuitive UI** with clear icons, tooltips, and prompts.
 4. Implement a **gamified progression system** with XP and achievements.
 5. Use **pixel art** and animations to enhance player experience.